samanthashleyrose/E-commerce-Back-End/INSTRUCTIONS.md

 Because this application won’t be deployed, you’ll also need to create a walkthrough video that demonstrates its functionality and all of the following acceptance criteria being met.
 You’ll need to submit a link to the video and add it to the README of your project.

-Refer to the Video Submission Guide on the Full-Stack Blog for additional guidance on creating a video.

 **IMPORTANT**<br>
 Make sure to clone the starter code repository and make your own repository with the starter code.
 Do not fork the starter code repository!